rescript-react-native/rescript-react-navigation/README.md

 ## Port Status

-The code is ported and compiling, but I'm not sure if it works correctly at this point.
+The code is ported and compiling, and there is an example that appears to be working.

 There are a couple interesting things going on with the `Interop` module and some module unpacking in a few of the modules.

-There were a lot of `#` string style polymorphic variants in the Rescript code.
-I changed these to normal polymorphic variants in the Reason code, but we might need to do something to make them convert to strings in the JS code.

 ## Example